 What Is a Crime Lab Technician?

-A crime lab technician is a specialist who helps solve crimes by analyzing material recovered from crime scenes.
-Your duties include collecting and examining evidence, maintaining lab equipment and preparing reports on your findings.
+As a crime lab technician, your duties include collecting and examining evidence, maintaining lab equipment and preparing reports on your findings.
 You might also be tasked with keeping records on past investigations, testifying in court as an expert witness and training new technicians and lab assistants.
 Often your work entails collaborating with police, detectives, medical professionals and other authorities participating in an investigation.

 Step 1: Earn a High School Diploma